taylorkeppel/CS32/README.md

 Project 3: 140/140

-Project 4: Not graded yet
+Project 4: 140/140

+Grade Received in class: A